Skip to content

 Career overview

 Prior to his appointment at NTU, Sam worked as a Product Designer and in Marketing in various industries.
-Sam has had a successful 12-year coaching career at the club, university, academy and international levels.
-Sam is currently the BUCS SAG Chair for Lacrosse and a Level 3 performance coach.
-His coaching highlights at NTU include leading the men’s performance team to four consecutive BUCS National Championships winning the university’s first BUCS National Championship in 2018.
-He also led the women’s performance team to a BUCS Trophy Final in 2020.
-Sam graduated from Salford University in 2007 with BA Hons in Product Design.
+Sam has had a successful 16-year coaching career at the club, university, national academy and international levels.
+His coaching highlights at NTU include leading the men’s performance team to five consecutive BUCS National Championships winning the BUCS National Championship in 2018 and 2023.
+He also led the women’s performance team win the BUCS National Trophy Championship and earn promotions to the BUCS Premiership 1 in 2021.
+Sam graduated from Salford University in 2007 with BA Hons in Industrial Design.

 External activity

-External coaching highlights include over 8-years delivering on the England Talent Pathway, being an Assistant Coach at the 2008 U19 World Championships helping England to a 4th place finish.
-Sam is currently the England Senior Assistant Coach who are currently preparing for the 2021 European Championships in Poland and 2023 World Championships in the USA.
-Sam also had a successful playing career both at club and international levels, winning four European Club Championships and seven Premier League titles with Stockport Lacrosse Club.
-Internationally Sam has played in four consecutive World Championships won three European Championship gold medals with England Lacrosse.
+External coaching highlights include over 12-years delivering on the England Talent Pathway, being an Assistant Coach at the 2008 U19 World Championships helping England to a 4th place finish.
+Sam was the England Senior Assistant Coach in the lead up to the 2023 World Championships in the USA.
+Sam also had a successful playing career both at club and international levels, winning four European Club Championships and eight Premier League titles with Stockport Lacrosse Club.
+Internationally, Sam has played in four consecutive World Championships and won three European Championship gold medals with England Lacrosse.